 Housekeepers

-The housekeeper is the person who is responsible for cleaning the home and for reporting any safety hazard to the homeowner.
-Their task includes cleaning, vacuuming, emptying trash, dusting etc.
+The housekeeper is the person who is responsible for cleaning the home and for reporting any safety hazards to the homeowner.
+Their task includes cleaning, vacuuming, emptying trash, dusting, etc. They help with daily household tasks and manage all household chores.

 Read Here About The Part Time Jobs In Germany